fingerskier/Interlude/README.md

 	- Angular's event system is tied to web-sockets via the 'socket' service
 	- The 'socket' service automatically applies changes to the current scope ColdFusion
-	Events
+	- Events
-	- web-socket listeners...
+	-- web-socket listeners...
-	Session Plugins
+	- Session Plugins
-	- TBD
+	-- TBD
-	- CFCs can be automatically run before/after sessions
+	-- CFCs can be automatically run before/after sessions -- or CFCs can be instantiated into the session-scope
-	- or CFCs can be instantiated into the session-scope Request Plugins
+	- Request Plugins
-	- TBD
+	-- TBD
-	- Still exploring the merits of this with web-sockets...
+	-- Still exploring the merits of this with web-sockets...

+TODO
+====
+Finish scope auto-wiring - Session & Request CFC auto-wiring isn't working; probably gonna dump the request version as it's usefulness with SPA/web-sockets is questionable.
+Test web-socket functionality - I'd like to mesh the Angular + CF web-socket events w/ some kind of shared scope Mock-up sample functionality - I want a nicely featured chat-room and news.
+This is problematic because, as a seed project, this stuff must be widely useable but easy to extract in future projects.